All talk, few trades before NHL’s expansion roster freeze

 “It was a rigid market,” Treliving said.
 “You had a number of teams that had expansion issues that they were trying to deal with.”

-The Winnipeg Jets solved an expansion issue even as they didn’t make a trade as Enstrom agreed to waive his no-movement clause before the deadline Friday, allowing them to protect their other three top defensemen: Dustin Byfuglien, Jacob Trouba and Tyler Myers.
+The Winnipeg Jets solved an expansion issue even as they didn’t make a trade as Toby Enstrom agreed to waive his no-movement clause before the deadline Friday, allowing them to protect their other three top defensemen: Dustin Byfuglien, Jacob Trouba and Tyler Myers.
 Enstrom’s Sweden-based agent, Kalle Boden, said in an email that his client waived his no-move as a favor to the Jets and “wants to stay” in Winnipeg.

 The Golden Knights said Saturday night they were very pleased with the expansion draft process so far and have “indicated that they will give all 30 clubs every opportunity to keep their rosters intact if they’d like.”
 McPhee is willing to negotiate with any and all teams willing to give up something to keep a certain player.

-That means even though the rest of the league is on a freeze, the trade talk is just heating up with Vegas,
+That means even though the rest of the league is on a freeze, the trade talk is just heating up with Vegas.

 Follow Hockey Writer Stephen Whyno on Twitter at http://www.twitter.com/SWhyno